jojozhuang/jojozhuang.github.io/_posts/2016-09-22-enable-tomcat-debugging-in-docker-for-eclipse.md

 Switch to Kitematic, the new container is running with JPDA_ADDRESS configured to 8000.
 ![MIME Type](/public/pics/2016-09-22/portenv.png)
-And the port 8000 for debugging is configured as well.
+Apart from port 31020, port 8000 for debugging is exposed to host machine as well.
 ![MIME Type](/public/pics/2016-09-22/debugport.png)
 To access the website, we still use port 31020.
 Port 8000 is only for debugging.
 ![MIME Type](/public/pics/2016-09-22/preview.png)